tschiemer/FMLaravel/README.md

 ## Installing FMLaravel

-In your text editor open composer.json and add the following line to the "require" section of the file.
-This will tell Composer that your project requires FMLaravel.

-	"andrewmile/fm-laravel": "0.3.*"

-Run the following command in terminal to install FMLaravel
+Run the following terminal command to install this fork of FMLaravel

-	composer update
+	composer require tschiemer/fm-laravel

 Back in your text editor open config/app.php and add the following line to the providers array: